mpilosov/home/content/about.md

 ![portrait](./profile.webp)

-I enable people to answer their toughest questions by using mathematics to quanitfy and reduce uncertainty.
+I enable people to answer their toughest questions by using mathematics to quantify and reduce uncertainty.

 ## I write code for people, not machines